Loyalty marketing: Unpredictability of consumer biases

 Consumers have biases when it comes to many product choices they make and tend to purchase the same brand of various products regardless of whether they consciously consider the product to be superior to its competitors.
 Brand loyalty is often not based in logic or rational thought which makes it hard to predict.
 Many times, consumers are drawn to products for something that has no effect on the product itself such as logos, slogans, and package design which makes rebranding a dangerous proposition for businesses but one with great potential for drawing in new customers.

 A study from 1964 demonstrated the illogical nature of these biases by offering a group of women the choice of four separate loaves of bread each week over the course of twelve weeks.
 The loaves had identical packaging except for a letter on each package to indicate which loaf was which.
 Unbeknownst to the women, the loaves of bread were identical.
 Despite this, half of the women showed clear loyalties to one of the letters by the end of the study.

 Methods of cultivating customer loyalty

-Customer loyalty is decreasing due to consumers being able to quickly access product reviews and find cheaper options.
-That does not mean, however, that working to create loyal customers is a hopeless endeavor.
-Here are some methods by which to do so.
+Consumer access to online product reviews and price comparison tools has been identified as a factor contributing to declining customer loyalty.
+Common methods used to cultivate customer loyalty include the following.